 People were supported by knowledgeable, skilled staff who effectively met their needs.
 Staff confirmed they received training to support people in the service for example manual handling training.
+One staff said; "Very impressed with the training.
+I have also done the Care certificate."

-Staff completed an induction programme that included shadowing experienced staff and staff confirmed they did not work with individuals until they understood people's needs.
-One staff confirmed they were given sufficient time to read records, shadowed and worked alongside experienced staff to fully understand people's care and physical needs.
+Staff completed the company's four day induction programme that included shadowing experienced staff and staff confirmed they did not work with individuals until they understood people's complex needs.
+Staff, including agency and bank staff, confirmed they had been given sufficient time to read records, shadowed and worked alongside experienced staff to fully understand people's care and physical needs.
 Training records showed staff had completed training to effectively meet the needs of people, for example learning disability awareness training.
 Discussions with staff showed they had the right skills and knowledge to meet people's needs.
-The registered manager confirmed all new and employed staff would complete the Care Certificate (A nationally recognised training course) as part of their training.
-Ongoing training was planned to support staffs continued learning and was updated when required, for example training booked included autism awareness.
-Staff said; "They always update our training."
+The registered manager and staff confirmed they had started or completed the Care Certificate (A nationally recognised training course) as part of their training.
+Ongoing training was planned to support staffs continued learning and was updated when required, for example training booked included gastrostomy care.
+Staff said; "I have been offered lots of training."